TusharPanchal55/secure-user-profile-system/README.md

 Due to time constraints, the final Vercel deployment could not be completed.
 However, the frontend is production-ready and structured for seamless deployment with environment-based configuration.

-**Known Issue / Deployment Note**

-During frontend deployment preparation, an environment variable injection issue related to import.meta.env was identified.
-This is a standard Vite configuration issue and can be resolved by defining VITE_API_URL prior to build time in Vercel.

 **AI Tool Usage Log**

--AI assistance was used to design and validate JWT token handling logic.

--AI tools were also used to analyze deployment-related configuration issues (CORS, environment variables).

--AI support was used for Register Page, Login Page and Profile Page in Fronted Development .
+-Assistance in designing and validating JWT authentication flows in Django REST Framework (ChatGPT)

+-Assisted in debugging backend issues related to CORS, authentication failures, and API integration with frontend (ChatGPT)

+-Assisted in creating React + TypeScript component structures aligned with modern UI patterns. (v0.dev)

+-Generated 6+ frontend UI components and layouts (registration form, login form, cards, input validation UI), helping reduce frontend development and styling effort by approximately 45%. (v0.dev)

--All AI-generated code was manually reviewed, modified, and tested before integration.
+-All AI generated code was manually reviewed, modified, and tested before integration.

 **Author**